asyhar22/asyhar22/README.md

 - **Project 3:** Notebooks on web scrapping:
   <a href= 'https://github.com/asyhar22/webscrap'> Repository </a>

-## Skills

-Here are some of the skills that I have acquired and will continue to develop:

-- Data wrangling and cleaning
-- Exploratory data analysis
-- Machine learning algorithms
-- Data visualization
-- Statistical analysis
-- Time-series analysis

 ## Contact

-Thank you for visiting my portfolio!
-If you have any questions or would like to collaborate, please feel free to reach out to me at <a href="https://linkedin.com/in/muhasyhar">LinkedIn</a>.
+Thanks for your visit!
+If you have any questions or would like to collaborate, feel free to reach me out at <a href="https://linkedin.com/in/muhasyhar">LinkedIn</a>.